Missingpyxel/FishermansDelight/README.md

 # FishermansDelight
- A vast seafood addon for Fisherman's Delight that adds a bunch of new recipes, two new mobs, and Aquaculture 2 integration (among other things).
+ A vast seafood addon for Farmer's Delight that adds a bunch of new recipes, two new mobs, and Aquaculture 2 integration (among other things).